The Jones Act & Offshore Injuries

 - Maintenance is payment made to you for your necessary living expenses.
 What is necessary is determined by a bare bones evaluation of your needs and generally pays only for costs such as your mortgage or rent, utilities, taxes, and food.
 It does not pay for things deemed not necessary, such as cable television, internet, or even your car.

 - Cure covers reasonable and necessary medical expenses as well as reasonable costs of transportation necessary for the seaman to get to the treatment location.

 You can file your claim against your employer, whether or not he or she is the owner of the vessel.
-You must prove that the owner, a coworker, an officer of the ship, or an operator, acted negligently and as a result, you were injured.
+You must prove that the owner, a coworker, an officer of the ship, or an operator, acted negligently and as a result, you were injured or your loved one suffered a wrongful death.
 In a regular personal injury action, you have a heavy burden to prove the defendant’s negligence was the cause of your injury.
 Under the Jones Act, even if the employer was only one percent responsible for your injury, you can still collect damages.

 The deadline for filing a compensation claim under the Jones Act, or for compensation on the grounds of unseaworthiness, is generally three years from the date of your injury.
 Do not miss the deadline.
-Contact us online or at (210) 404-HURT (210) 404-4878.
+Contact us at (210) 404-4878.

 Fill out the form to get started with your free evaluation of your Texas offshore injury or Jones Act case.